atteoja/vehicle-sound-classification/README.md

 # vehicle-sound-classification

 Binary classification project to detect trams and cars.
-Part of audio processing course.
+Part of the audio processing course.

+The classification was implemented with a convolutional neural network, that predicts the vehicle based on its MFCC image.